-- A. The County will notify, via email, all Federation employees of the specific opening and location; - B. The County will invite all employees to provide a letter of interest for the specific opening and/or any opening which may occur as a result of the triggering event; - C. The County will allow for the receipt of the employees' letters of interest for seven (7) calendar days after issuance of the notice; - D. Prior to filling the vacancy, the County will consider the employees' letters of interest as well as the employees' skills, abilities, experience and knowledge; - E. Prior to filling vacancies created as a result of the triggering event in B, the County will notify an employee if his/her general letter of interest will result in a caseload or location move, at which time, he/she may withdraw his/her letter of interest; - F. Any employee not selected shall be given the reason for his/her non-selection should he/she request a reason.
+- A. The County will notify, via email, all Federation employees of the specific opening and location; - B. The County will invite all employees to provide a letter of interest for the specific opening and/or any opening which may occur as a result of the triggering event; - C. The County will allow for the receipt of the employees' letters of interest for seven (7) calendar days after issuance of the notice; - D. Prior to filling the vacancy, the County will consider the employees' letters of interest as well as the employees' skills, abilities, experience and knowledge; - E. Prior to filling vacancies created as a result of the triggering event in B, the County will notify an employee if their general letter of interest will result in a caseload or location move, at which time, they may withdraw their letter of interest; - F. Any employee not selected shall be given the reason for their non-selection should they request a reason.